NeoMeirer/neomeirer.github.io/_posts/nutrition/2023-12-13-LunchDesert.md

 order: 3
 ---

 I like to go to bed without feeling full from a heavy evening meal, so I try to eat most of my calories before lunch break ends.
-This desert has got me covered and is super tasty.
+Adding this desert adds the extra calories I need and is super tasty.

 # Nuts, Seeds, Berries, etc.

 ## Goal
-- Easy to batch-cook -- *I bring food to work, so I want to easily prepare it*
+- Easy to batch-cook
 - Nutrient rich
-- Avoids after-meal crash -- *productivity should continue after lunch, not end there*
+- No after-meal crash
 - Tasty

 ## Recipe